Multichannel Ecommerce: Types, Tools and Best Practices

 Multichannel ecommerce is the practice of selling products and services across multiple platforms.
 If a business sells its products in a brick-and-mortar location, as well as an online store, that’s multichannel selling.
 Big-name retailers like Amazon, eBay, and Walmart sell their own products online.
 But they also invite third-party businesses to sell their services in their stores.

 Perhaps you already sell on at least one online platform.
-That could be your website or an online store like one of the ones we’ve mentioned above.
+That could be your website or a marketplace like one of the ones we’ve mentioned above.
 To be a multichannel seller, all you have to do is sell in more than one place.
-If you sell products directly through your website, you could also be selling products on Amazon.
+If you sell products directly through your website, you could also be selling products on Amazon, for instance.

 Why Sell on Multichannel Ecommerce Platforms?